yupimaki/netflix-and-socks/README.md

 # Watch US Netflix from the UK using `ssh`
 ### When nested procrastination produces something useful

+NOTE: Yes, this all can be achieved through a run off-the-mill VPN.
+I like the detached nature of this solution from any other service.
+It will never ask you to pay for more features.
+All parts of the solution are owned by you.
+It does not bottleneck your speed and ask you to pay for higher priority.
+As far as I can tell, this runs at native speed.

 This basic guide will outline the steps to set up a `SOCKS5` proxy over `ssh` on an Amazon Web Services instance in the US to forward net traffic from a machine with a foreign IP address to the host machine.
 I set this up for use with Netflix, but presumably it can be used for other web services that are location based.
-As far as I can tell, it runs at near native speeds.

 The service is free for a year provided you don't run any other AWS instances on the account that is used to set up the AWS instance.
 The AWS 'free tier' provides